wusai2333/trib/doc/lab1.md

 }
 ```

-After you added all the functions, you can write a line for compile
+After you've added all of the functions, you can add a line to force the
-time checking if all the functions are implemented:
+compiler to check if all of the functions in the interface have been
+implemented:

 ```
 var _ trib.Storage = new(client)
 ```

-This creates a zero-filled `client` and assigns it to an anonymous
+This creates a zero-filled `client` and assigns it to an anonymous variable of
-object of `trig.Storage` interface.
-Your code hence only compiles when
+type `trig.Storage`.
+Your code will thus only compile when your client satisfies
-`client` satisfies the interface.
-(Since this zero-filled variable is
+the interface.
+(Since this zero-filled variable is anonymous and nobody can
-anonymous and nobody can access it, it will be removed as dead code by
+access it, it will be removed as dead code by the compiler's optimizer and hence
-the compiler optimizer and hence has no negative effect to the
+has no negative effect on the run-time execution.)
-run-time execution.)

-Now add a field into `client` called `addr`, which will save the
+Next, add a field into `client` called `addr`, which will save the server
-server address.
+address.
 Now `client` looks like this:

 ```
 type client struct {